saket2508/Monk-Commerce-Assessment/README.md

 ## Monk Commerce Assessment

-- This repo contains the source code for a task that was given as part of Monk Commerce's front-end intern assessment.
+- This repo contains the source code for the task that was given as part of Monk Commerce's front-end intern assessment.

 - A User Gallery app had to built using React and Styled Components that displays a list of random users and their contact info, along with dummy data containing pictures they own.

-- It has been deployed to Netlify, and is live [here](https://usergallery-saket.netlify.app)
+- It has been deployed on Netlify, and is live [here](https://usergallery-saket.netlify.app)

 ### Screenshots